bendr/bender/spec/processing-model.md

   For instance, if the run-time runs in a HTML document, a stylesheet link should be rendered as a HTML `link` element in the head of the document, and a script link should be rendered as a `script` element.
+  The scripts are executed in order of loading, which means that the scripts of *P* are guaranteed to have run when the scripts of *C* run.
+  Order of execution is not guaranteed when it comes to child components, so a component should not rely on any other component’s scripts beside its own and those of its prototype.
+  The run-time environment may provide scripts that are guaranteed to have run when the component is rendered; these are implementation-dependent.

 ### View rendering